 Recording result of attribute-based validation example

-Validation match operator
+Validation type operator

-- This operator defines the matching
+- This operator identifies the type of validation to perform.

-Validation match operators
+Validation type operators

-- The match value can be a constant (i.e. text, number, …)
+- The match value can be a constant (i.e. text, number, etc.) or a variable.

 - This column shows the repository item linked to the action, i.e. the UI element on which the validation is performed.